nonpartisan-redistricting-datahub/COI-Analysis/README.md

 What to do once the files are downloaded:

 Open the COIOverlap.py file in your Python IDE.
 Through Finder (or Windows Explorer), drag and drop all files you downloaded into the folder that COIOverlap.py is in.
-Then, put the file path name of the three aforementioned files into their respective variables in the COIOverlap program.
-In COIOverlap the variables are listed in the same order as 1-3 above.
+Then, put the file path name of the five aforementioned files into their respective variables in the COIOverlap program.
+In COIOverlap the variables are listed in the same order as 1-5 above.

 Make sure all the COI maps are in one folder, and in COIOverlap.py set ‘all_COI_files’ equal to the path leading to this folder.
 For example, if you have all the COI maps saved in a folder entitled ‘AllCOIMaps’, then your COIOverlap.py line will look like this: all_COI_files = os.listdir("put the path leading to AllCOIMaps here/AllCOIMaps")